 Air filters are a crucial part of your heat pump system.
 They remove dust, debris, and pollutants from the air and help circulate clean air in your home.

-If the filters are dirty, it can drastically reduce your indoor air quality.
-Plus, you will experience reduced airflow in your home as the air will struggle to pass through the clogged filters.
+If your heat pump isn’t working properly, then it is likely the filters are dirty.
+Dirty filters can drastically reduce indoor air quality.
+You will also experience reduced airflow in your home as the air struggles to pass through the clogged filters.
 This also negatively impacts your HVAC system.
 When a dirty filter impedes that airflow, your heat pump will struggle to maintain your ideal home temperature.
 This increases the strain on the unit and also results in high electricity bills.

 The solution is quite straightforward – clean your AC filters regularly.
 You should wash the filters every two weeks and replace them every 3-4 months.
 If you have indoor pets, you may need to increase the frequency of filter cleaning.

-The cleaning process is simple, and you can even do it on your own.
+The cleaning process is simple, and you can even do it yourself.
 Refer to your heat pump’s manual and remove the filters.
-Then, use a vacuum cleaner or use an air hose for cleaning.
+Then, use a vacuum cleaner or an air hose to clean them.
 If you have washable filters, gently wash them with a mild soap solution.
 Let them dry completely before putting them back.

 Your best choice to make any mini-split, window,